 Sub vba_activate_workbook() Workbooks(2).Activate End Sub

-And if you are trying to activate a workbook using the number that doesn’t exist, VBA will show you an error Run-time error ‘9’ (Subscript out of Range).
+And if you are trying to activate a workbook using a number that doesn’t exist, VBA will show you an error Run-time error ‘9’ (Subscript out of Range).

 Sub vba_activate_workbook() ThisWorkbook.Activate End Sub